kubos/kubos/docs/services/comms-framework.rst

 messages from within the satellite which should be transmitted.

-When the endpoint's read thread receives a message, it wraps it up in a UDP packet and then sends it to the endpoint device, via the user-defined write function.
+When the endpoint's read thread receives a message, it wraps it up in a UDP packet and then sends it to the communications device, via the user-defined write function.

 .. figure:: ../images/comms_to_ground.png
     :align: center